candh/totp-cli/README.md

 Information like name, issuer and email are stored in plaintext locally.
 Name is used for look up in the keyring.
 Email and Issuer are only there to help you distinguish.

 # Notes
-Tested with facebook & bitbucket.
+Tested with facebook, twitter & bitbucket.
 Tested only on MacOS.
 Should work on other platforms too..